yearn/yearn-exporter/readme.md

 ## Docker setup

 The dockerized exporter is controlled via `make up` command which is invoked via multiple Makefile recipes.
-It's possible to specify multiple Makefile args that control which exporters are started on which network.
+It is possible to specify multiple Makefile args that control which exporters are started on which network.
 The available args to control the startup sequence of containers are the following:

 - `network`: one of `ethereum`, `fantom`, `arbitrum`, `optimism`, `gnosis`, see `make list-networks`